15 Common Purchases to Quit Buying if You Want to Save Money and Live Greener

 Chemical cleaning products

 Chemical cleaning products can be pricey and harmful to both your health and the environment.
-Making your own natural cleaners using ingredients like vinegar and baking soda is a more frugal option.
+Making your own natural cleaners using ingredients like vinegar, baking soda, and lemon is a more frugal option.

 This is a very unpopular change for many to make because you don’t smell the cleanliness of your house.
 However, you’ll save money, avoid harmful chemicals, and reduce plastic waste with this eco-friendly switch.